The worst wildfires in Washington history deserve a historic outpouring of support.

 7. Playing as active a role as is physically and mentally possible with regard to filling out the necessary paperwork, on-site coordination, signed releases, providing vital information, etc

 8. Contributing one's own personal resources as determined by DCMs for the project (i.e., if insured, must apply insurance proceeds to the rebuild)

 9. Being recommended by the DCMs and approved by the OCLTRG Board.

 We believe some 40 residents will qualify for new homes they could not otherwise find or afford.
 Please join us in rebuilding these homes--lifting walls, roofs, and spirits--so that come next winter, no one will have to endure the cold through the plastic walls of a tent or the fiberglass frame of a trailer.
-You'll be rebuilding more than houses - you'll be rebuilding lives.
+You will be rebuilding more than houses - you will be rebuilding lives.